reload/deployotron/README.md

 Setup
 =====

-Copy the `drakefile.php` into `sites/all/drush` of the project, and run:

-    /var/www/site$ drush drake deployotron-install

-to install the dependencies (gittyup and drush_drake at the moment).
+Clone Deployotron into sites/all/drush.

 Create a `<sitename>.aliases.drushrc.php` file in the same directory, with the definition of the different environments.

-Each environment should have a `'git-tag'` key that defines the default branch/tag to deploy.
-If using a branch, it should be prepended with origin to force gittyup to make a detached `HEAD` checkout.
+Deployotron is configured for each alias by adding an array of options in the `'deployotron'` key of the alias array (see the example later, if that didn't make any sense).
+All the double-dash options the deploy command takes can be specified this way, and it's recommended to at least define the `'branch'` option to select a default branch to deploy.

 Initialize the environments by doing an initial git clone of the codebase in the destination directories.